jojobear13/shinpokered/README.md

 [View the Consolidated Changelog Document from 1.24.0 to 1.25.0](/patches_and_info/changelog_from_v1.24.md)

 v1.25.0
+- The overworld Cut SFX now syncs up better with the animation
 - Audio Bank 4 from Yellow has been implemented to allow for more music constants
 - The unused Trading Song has been fixed up and put back into use
 - Unused Trading Song re-implemented for link trades - each game boy plays a different channel and the music syncs